Madhubalajb/FaceNet-based-Attendance-System/README.md

 # Self-Attendance-System
-A Web Application for marking attendance of students by recognizing the student's faces from the surveillance video footage of classroom.
+A Deep Learning based Web Application for marking attendance of students by recognizing the student's faces from the surveillance video footage of classroom.
 ## Getting Started
 A Web Application in Python for recognizing student's faces in a classroom from the surveillance video and marking the attendance in an Excel Sheet.
 Deep learning algorithms like **MTCNN** and **FaceNet** are used for **face detection** and **recognition** respectively.
 And using the **Flask framework**, the Web App was created.
 ## Prerequisites